Silting reduction, relative AGK's construction and Higgs construction: Acknowledgments

 \section{Acknowledgments}

 The author would like to thank Xiaofa Chen for many interesting discussions and useful comments.
-He is very grateful to Martin Kalck, Junyang Liu and Dong Yang for pointing out useful references.
+He is very grateful to Martin Kalck, Junyang Liu, Matthew Pressland and Dong Yang for pointing out useful references and useful comments.